 Alienating the choir

-There’s also the risk of alienating people who might otherwise support anti-stigma effort by shutting down conversation rather than promoting it.
+There’s also the risk of alienating people who might otherwise support anti-stigma efforts by shutting down conversation rather than promoting it.
 Sometimes zealous anti-stigma campaigners start venturing into the territory of telling other people with mental illness what to say, but that’s not the target audience whose attitudes we actually want to change.

 Apparently, some anti-stigma advocates have taken issue with the word “stigma,” although I hadn’t come across or noticed before.
 The argument is that it’s a form of labelling that blames the person who has been labelled.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) has jumped onto this particular bandwagon, preferring the terms prejudice and discrimination.

-Mental illness is another term that some people don’t want you to say, but when you start to get that ridiculous, you risk swinging the arrow the other way over to the “just depression,” “everyone’s a little adhd,” and “he’s so OCD” area of minimizing actual illness.
+Mental illness is another term that some people don’t want you to say, but when you start to get that ridiculous, you risk swinging the arrow the other way over to the “just depression,” “everyone’s a little ADHD,” and “he’s so OCD” area of minimizing actual illness.

 Just because word policing doesn’t work very well doesn’t mean we shouldn’t be active in speaking up against stigma.
 But perhaps rather than focusing on words, we would accomplish more by addressing attitudes.